 |Regulated Weapons Offences||

 Offences relating to possessing weapons/explosives, or items intended to be used as weapons, in circumstances that contravene legislative and regulatory requirements.

-Excludes the use of weapons to threaten or injure persons or property (e.g. discharging a firearm to cause fear is reported as ‘Threatening Behaviour’).
+Excludes the use of weapons to threaten or injure persons or property, such as discharging a firearm to cause fear which is reported as ‘Threatening Behaviour’.

 All criminal offences that have had an Offence Outcome Status Code applied that is classified as a sanction outcome.